akashtc/ml/spotify_recommendation/README.md

  - data.csv
  - data_by_genres.csv
  - data_by_year.csv

+Just for additinal context, some of the fields in this dataset are explained below:

+ - Instrumentalness: This value represents the amount of vocals in the song.
+The closer it is to 1.0, the more instrumental the song is

+ - Acousticness: This value describes how acoustic a song is.
+A score of 1.0 means the song is most likely to be an acoustic one

+ - Liveness: This value describes the probability that the song was recorded with a live audience.
+According to the official documentation “a value above 0.8 provides strong likelihood that the track is live”

+ - Speechiness: “Speechiness detects the presence of spoken words in a track”.
+If the speechiness of a song is above 0.66, it is probably made of spoken words, a score between 0.33 and 0.66 is a song that may contain both music and words, and a score below 0.33 means the song does not have any speech

+ - Energy: “(energy) represents a perceptual measure of intensity and activity.
+Typically, energetic tracks feel fast, loud, and noisy”

+ - Danceability: “Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
+A value of 0.0 is least danceable and 1.0 is most danceable”

+ - Valence: “A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
+Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry)”.

 Next, I wanted to explore the spotify's Web API to see if I can extract my personal playlists data.
 The base URI for all Web API requests is https://api.spotify.com/v1 and spotipy wraps this up neatly for us to use.